 Growing up in Devon, Catherine first came to yoga through surfing.
 At first yoga wasn't really her thing until she moved to Haywards Heath and found her 'sanctuary' at Be-Yoga, where she completed her teacher training.
 Catherine has been fascinated by how yoga quietened her mind and helped her deal with the stresses of the corporate world and busy London lifestyle.
 Catherine has a passion for helping others by offering what she has learned through her own journey with yoga.

 Kate first developed a regular yoga practice to help heal her body and calm her mind during a period of serious illness.
 It's this therapeutic quality that she hopes to bring to her teaching.
-Originally completing her 200hr training with Be-yoga, Kate has continued to study with renowned teachers in their field and now has specialist qualifications in Sound Healing, Yoga Nidra and Yin Yoga, as well as deep tissue massage.
+Originally completing her 200hr training with Be-yoga, Kate has continued to study with renowned teachers in their field and now has specialist qualifications in Sound Healing, Yoga Nidra, Yin and Restorative Yoga, as well as deep tissue massage.
 Kate enjoys working with beginners, and with anyone who faces particular challenges on or off the mat.

 Silas trained with The Special Yoga centre in London to teach yoga and mindfulness to teenagers.
 A long career in residential care for children and young people informs Silas' classes, he teaches with compassion and a sense of humour.